 Below you can see the D5600 and K-x sensor size comparison.

-Nikon D5600 and Pentax K-x have almost the same sensor size so none of them has any significant advantage over other in this area.
+Nikon D5600 and Pentax K-x have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.